 While Renwick’s building, plus two later extensions, lasted less than 100 years, the old hospital is revered by the architect’s admirers.
 Spotlights shine on its classic beauty every night.

 The Renwick Smallpox Hospital ruins are inside Southpoint Park.
-Walk a quarter-mile south from the Roosevelt Island Tram or Subway Station.
+Walk a quarter-mile south from the Roosevelt Island Tram, the Roosevelt Island NYC Ferry Landing or Subway Station.
 Or ride a free Red Bus to Southpoint.

 Cornell Tech: The House